 Continuing Studies site.

 Access initially will be based on your classification,

 which in turn is based on the number of credits you will have earned by

 the end of the fall semester.

 "Appointments" for each student to begin to register will be posted on their personal Student Center page in UDSIS during early October.
-Students may continue to register and drop/add through UDSIS or in-person from their beginning appointment through the end of the free drop/add period, January 8 for 5-week classes.
+Students may continue to register and drop/add through UDSIS or in-person from their beginning appointment through the end of the free drop/add period, January 7 for 5-week classes and January 14 for 4-week classes.